ajfinch123/ajfinch123.github.io/docs/_posts/2020-09-08-shrunk_data.md

 In this notebook, we set out to find ways to compress data by reducing the number of features that we had to deal with.
 We decided that we wanted to evaluate our algorithms by building an inversion algorithm, which could reconstruct the original data.
 Then, we could easily see how good our algorithm was.

 We started by exploring linear transformations in the form of Principal Components Analysis (PCA).
 This algorithm is an analytical solution to an optimization problem which uses a single linear transformation (matrix multiplication) to obtain a compressed dataset and a second linear transformation to reconstitute an approximation of our original dataset.
-We demonstrated this to be the case byy training a neural network with only linear layers that performed the same task, and we saw that the results of both solutions were similarly successful.
+We demonstrated this to be the case by training a neural network with only linear layers that performed the same task, and we saw that the results of both solutions were similarly successful.

 We then introduced an alteration to our PCA neural network in which we used several nonlinear transformations (along with several large hidden layers) in order to obtain a better compression.